-The strategic asset mix of the fund (as defined by the benchmark) sets out how the portfolio will be allocated in normal market conditions.
-However, the fund is actively managed, taking into account material climate risks associated with moving onto a Paris-aligned pathway.
+In normal market conditions, the fund will be allocated as per the strategic asset allocation.
+However, the fund is actively managed, taking into account a range of factors including material climate risks associated with moving onto a Paris-aligned pathway.

-When there is a strong sentiment, positive or negative,

-on a particular asset class, the Investment Manager will actively deviate away from this asset mix and the securities in the underlying indices to meet the fund's performance objectives.
-A key aspect of the fund is its focus on active engagement to promote alignment by companies whose securities are held with the Paris Agreement.
+When the Investment Manager identifies positive or negative drivers for a particular asset class, they will actively deviate away from the strategic asset allocation to meet the fund's performance objectives.
+The fund focuses on active engagement, with fund holdings, to promote alignment with the Paris Climate Accord.